Crank (novel): Style and reception

+Censorship in the United States

 Although Crank has been received with praise, it has also faced a significant amount of controversy.
 According to the American Library Association, the book has frequently been banned and challenged in the United States because of drugs, offensive language, and being sexually explicit.
-The book landed on the list of the top one hundred most commonly challenged books from 2010 to 2019 (38), as well as the top ten list in 2010 (4).
+The book landed on the list of the top one hundred most commonly challenged books from 2010 to 2019 (38), as well as the top ten list in 2010 (4) and 2022 (10).

 In 2009, Hopkins was "banned from speaking at an Oklahoma middle school because of the appropriateness of her subject matter."
 Hopkins responded to being banned, saying "she has heard from thousands of readers (including middle schoolers) that her books have helped to turn them away from drugs."
-Niki Burnham mentioned that teens connect to Crank because Kristina is "someone very much like them or someone they might know."
-Hopkins has been praised for using her novel to educate teens on drug abuse.
-Judge John Tatro said, "Ellen has allowed her readers to see and understand the absolute horrors of methamphetamine from a user's perspective – not just from an adult lecturing in a classroom."
-Niki Burnham added, "What Hopkins does, in just a few paragraphs, shows readers how irrational and overwhelming an addiction to meth can be."

 In 2022, Crank was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."
 Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
 Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: